andywilkinshmcts/openhack-containers/team4-aks-notes.md

 # deploy all deployments and services via deployAll.sh script

-# Test using port forwarding to allow app to be accessed via localhost
+# Test using port forwarding to pod to allow app to be accessed via localhost
  kubectl port-forward tripviewer-5496c8d888-7dfpr 8888:80